PipeVerri/Scanz_old/README.md

 - faster scan times, specially on multiple subnetts

 - create a good documentation for the script and cofigure push requests so people can create a better code

+- make the scanner run on windows

+- let the scanner take an ip address instead of an interface name, especially on windows targets

 ---
 ---